mayatrip/event-helper/README.md

 ## About my codes

 ### Database
-A init_db.sql file is already available in this repository project
+- A init_db.sql file is already available in this repository project
+- If I did it right, you should have 2 events already created as a sample

 ### Client side
 - for some reasons, when you fill the form for the event and activities MySql doesn't allow special characters such as: , ? ' etc. So when you test, keep this in mind